Health & Safety

-All attendees will need to demonstrate proof of COVID-19 status for entry to the event.
+Attendees may be asked demonstrate proof of COVID-19 status for entry to ExCeL and the event.
 This will need to be one of the following:

 Proof of a negative lateral flow or PCR test result taken within 48hrs of arrival at the venue.
-A lateral flow test must be reported to the NHS website or app and the result shown via the NHS app, SMS text or email.
-Lateral flow tests are available for free from the NHS website or your local pharmacy.
+A lateral flow test must be reported to the NHS website or app and the result shown via the NHS App, SMS text, or email.

 Proof of natural immunity shown by a positive PCR test result for COVID-19, lasting for 180 days from the date of the positive test and following completion of the self-isolation period.

 Comprehensive cleaning and disinfection protocols

 All surfaces at the event are treated with hospital-grade disinfectants.
 The most frequently touched surfaces will be disinfected at regular intervals.
 Electrostatic spraying technology ensures the highest standards of hygiene.

 Hand sanitiser stations will be available everywhere on the exhibition floor and in common areas such as seminar theatres.
 Please make use of them regularly during the day!

 The safest way to visit an event is through the use of our Smart Badge, which requires no physical contact and guarantees a 100% safe event experience.
 You may be sent your Smart Badge in the mail before the show, or you can print it out at the entrance.
 Thanks to the embedded NFC chip you can use your badge at the event to gather product and stand information with a touch of your badge.
 At the end of the day, you receive all collected information via email.

 We are a mask friendly event.
 We encourage attendees to consider wearing masks, especially when in enclosed or crowded spaces.
 Our team will be on hand to provide face masks if you forget yours!